 Keeping similar items together is the best way to organize clothes.
 For your baby, I would organize them by:

-Designating an entire dresser drawer to bedding items will help keep your nursery organized and functional.
+Designating an entire dresser drawer in your baby’s dresser to bedding items will help keep your nursery organized and functional.
 This drawer is where you keep the crib sheets, blankets, and mattress protectors.
 Then if you ever find yourself needing to change the bedding in the middle of the night, you’ll know exactly where everything is.

 If you by chance have not heard of the Kon Marie style of folding, now is the perfect time to adopt it.
 Trust me, you’ll be glad you did.
 This folding technique will allow you to be able to see each and every item, so you never have to “dig” through a dresser drawer looking for a specific onesie.
 Check out her short video tutorial here.